NateSpangler/startup/notes.md

 After making this request, the app will respond to your request usually in a json format.

 ## DB
+the mongo DB is how you save info from anywhere in the world Allows your website to be connected from any computer, instead of using local storage

 ## Websocket
 Not super difficult, just make sure to debug it and see if the messages are sending from the front and backend as well as the server